Tyjay00/aws-cloud-console-projects/Serverless Image Processing Pipeline/Serverless Image Processing Pipeline Documentation.md

 # Serverless Image Processing Pipeline Documentation

 This document provides a step-by-step guide to building and deploying a serverless image processing pipeline on AWS.
-This pipeline automatically detects labels in an uploaded image using AWS Rekognition, adds a watermark, and saves the processed image to a separate S3 bucket.
+This pipeline automatically detects labels in an uploaded image using AWS Rekognition, adds a watermark and saves the processed image to a separate S3 bucket.

 ## The Architecture